asemio/SZXX/README.md

 This is used by `SZXX.Xlsx` to run in constant memory.

-### SZXX.Zip
+## SZXX.Zip

-This module is easy to use on its own.
+This ZIP parser always works in constant memory.
+It calls a `feed` function to request more input.

+It is fully featured and supports every type of ZIP, including the important but exotic ZIP64 subformat, with the exception of files using rare compression methods.

-It supports compression methods `0` (stored/none) and `8` (deflated).
-It supports ZIP 2.0 and 4.5 (ZIP64).
+Compression methods `0` (stored/none) and `8` (deflated) are supported.

 #### stream_files

-Takes a "feed" function and a "callback".
+Takes a `feed` function and a `callback`.

-SZXX will call "feed" any time it needs more bytes.
+SZXX will call `feed` any time it needs more bytes.
 Return `None` to indicate End Of File.

-SZXX will call "callback" when it encounters a new file within the ZIP archive.
+SZXX will call `callback` when it encounters a new file within the ZIP archive.
 You must choose an Action for SZXX to perform over each file.

 - Return `Action.Skip` to skip over the compressed bytes of this file without attempting to uncompress them.
 - Return `Action.String` to collect the whole uncompressed file into a single string.
+This will obviously consume memory proportional to the size of the file.
 - Return `Action.Fold_string` to fold this file into a final state, in string chunks of roughly ~1k-5k.
 - Return `Action.Fold_bigstring` to fold this file into a final state, in bigstring chunks of roughly ~1k-5k.
 - Return `Action.Parse` to apply an `Angstrom.t` parser to the file while it is being uncompressed without having to fully uncompress it first.
+This will obviously consume memory proportial to the size of your parse state.

 This function returns `stream * success_promise`.
 `stream` contains all files in the same order they were found in the archive.
 `success_promise` is a promise that resolves once the entire zip archive has been processed.

-Important: bind to/await `success_promise` in order to capture any errors encountered while processing the file.
+Important: bind to/await `success_promise` (p1) in order to capture any errors encountered while processing the file.
+Consume data from the stream (p2), but bind to p1 before binding onto p2.

 ### Feed function examples

-Example 1: Make a trivial "feed" function from an `Lwt_io.input_channel`.
+_Example 1:_ Make a naive `feed` function from an `Lwt_io.input_channel`.
 ```ocaml
 let feed_string ic =
   SZXX.Zip.String